weberBen/overlayRootFilesystem/README.md

 The system acts on three process :

   - During the boot, user can choose to mount *overlay* on the root filesystem.
 Then all files onto the main filesystem will be visible and all modifications will be saved into the RAM.
-A kernel module is also loaded to save the user answer
+A kernel module is also loaded to save the user answer.
   - At startup (when the filesystem has been remounted as read-write), content of the kernel module is read and add as an environment variable in `/etc/environment`.
-Then the module is unloaded
+Then the module is unloaded.
   - At login (in graphical mode or ina login shell), a message is displayed

 # Boot process <a name="boot"/>

 <img src="ressources/images/boot.png" width="50%"  align="middle">